StrandCC/Strand-Custom-Commands/Commands/Standalone Commands/readme.md

+Psss this is here for now for future use.
+Please don't mind.

 # Standalone Commands
 Singular commands with no specific relation to each other.
 Most of these commands are utility-based, but fun commands will be added in the future.